ZeinabHamdy/SuperMarketProject/Python/README.md

 ## 1. Employee
 ### ```To security : ```
-<p> &nbsp &nbsp There exist a password that the only employee know it and the employee only can add another employee in the system
+* <p>There exist a password that the only employee know it and the employee only can add another employee in the system
   <br> &nbsp &nbsp "The person can enter it at most 3 times wrong then the system stop" .</p>
+* Check if id , name valid ``` exist in the file before now ``` .

 ### ```Available options : ```
 * Add new employee to system.